-In both X-Cart Cloud and Enterprise, zones (also known as "destination zones" or "address zones") are a means to configure and apply tax and shipping rules based on the customer's geographic location.
-A zone is a subset of countries, states, and zip/postal codes, that make up a specific region to which certain rules must apply.
+In X-Cart, zones (also known as "destination zones" or "address zones") are a means to configure and apply tax and shipping rules based on the customer's geographic location.
+A zone is a subset of countries, states, and zip/postal codes, that make up a specific region to which particular rules must apply.

 Below are some examples of how to use zones properly:

 The number of zones you will need depends on the complexity of the tax and shipping configuration you want to achieve.
 You can create any number of zones, but in fact, you will only need as many zones as will be enough to configure your store's shipping and tax rules.
-Note that X-Cart allows to configure tax zones and shipping zones differently, i.e. they do not have to be the same.
+Note that X-Cart allows configuring tax zones and shipping zones differently, i.e., they do not have to be the same.

-Address zones that will be used for tax configuration should not overlap, as this may affect the correct tax rates calculation and representation at checkout.
+Address zones used for tax configuration should not overlap, as this may affect the correct tax rates calculation and representation at checkout.